 - died or disappeared

-The insurance also covers subsequent owners of a property for six years for major defective work and two years for other losses.
-Time starts from when the work was completed.
+HBC cover extends to subsequent owners of a property for six years for major defects and two years for other losses.
+The time starts from when the work was completed.

 This means there’s a safety net if some things go wrong.